akavel/up/README.md

 - use ***PgUp/PgDn*** and ***Ctrl-[←]/Ctrl-[→]*** for basic browsing through
   the command output;
-- in the input box at the top of the screen, start **writing any bash pipeline**; the Ultimate Plumber will **execute the command as you type it**, and immediately show you the output of the pipeline in the **scrollable window** below (replacing any earlier contents)
+- in the input box at the top of the screen, start **writing any bash pipeline**; then **press Enter to execute the command you typed**, and the Ultimate Plumber will immediately show you the output of the pipeline in the **scrollable window** below (replacing any earlier contents)
     - For example, you can try writing:
       `grep network -A2 | grep : | cut -d: -f2- | paste - -`
-      — on my computer, the screen then shows the pipeline and a scrollable preview of its output like below:
+      — on my computer, after pressing *Enter*, the screen then shows the pipeline and a scrollable preview of its output like below:

              | grep network -A2 | grep : | cut -d: -f2- | paste - -
              Wireless interface      Centrino Advanced-N 6235